eziya/STM32F4_HAL_IAP_UART/README.md

   Behavior of YMODEM is different between v4.85 and v4.86. <br>

 I've attached the debugging images of HyperTerminal and Teraterm v4.88 <br>
-Teraterm v4.88 sends unexpected SOH packet. so I had to add some code to ignore unexpected SOH packet. <br>
+Teraterm v4.88 sends unexpected SOH packet. so I had to add some codes to ignore unexpected SOH packet. <br>

 ![debugging](./debugging.jpg)<br>